whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

 ### Sample Automated Backup Script for Intel® EE Lustre Servers

-For a server managed by Intel® EE for Lustre\* software, this script can be used as the basis for automating the backup of server configuration information.
+For a server managed by Manager for Lustre\* software, this script can be used as the basis for automating the backup of server configuration information.